$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Hook walks

 \subsection{A $(q,t)$-hook walk}

 In this section, we present a $(q,t)$-generalization of the exterior hook walk which gives rise to the probabilities $\mc{P}_\la(\la \rightarrow \nu)$.
-Our definition was inspired by the $(q,t)$-hook walk of Garsia and Haiman \cite{GarHai}, although their walk takes place in the interior, rather than the exterior, of $\la$.
+Our definition was inspired by the $(q,t)$-hook walk of Garsia and Haiman \cite{GarHai}, which generalizes the ``interior'' hook walk of \cite{GNW1}.
+(We note also that the $q = t$ specialization of our hook walk is similar to Kerov's $q$-hook walk \cite{Kerov}.)

 \begin{defn} Let $\la$ be a partition, and fix $c = (x,y) \in \ov{\la}$.
 For $c' \in \arm_\la(c) \, \cup \, \leg_\la(c)$, define

 The \emph{exterior $(q,t)$-hook walk} starting at $c$ is the random process which terminates if $c$ is an outer corner of $\la$, and otherwise moves from $c$ to $c' \in \arm_\la(c) \, \cup \, \leg_\la(c)$ with probability $P(c \rightarrow c')$, and then repeats.